biot-med/terraform-provider-biot-gen2/HOWTO-PUBLISH.md

 Create a GitHub release

-Upload all files to the release
+Upload all files to the release:
+  - Go to your release on github - for example - https://github.com/biot-med/terraform-provider-biot-gen2/releases/tag/v1.0.0 (this is v1.0.0 releaes)
+  - Click "Edit"
+  - Upload these files:
+    dist/terraform-provider-biot-gen2_1.0.0_SHA256SUMS
+    dist/terraform-provider-biot-gen2_1.0.0_SHA256SUMS.sig

 ## Verify GitHub Release